GuerillaStudio/guerilla.studio/content/blog/accessibility-css-customisation-mastodon-publish-button/index.md

 So there is a good chance that the original label will still be read by screen readers.

-## The content property is read by screen readers
+## The content property is also read by screen readers

 It's a misconception I've encounter several time while talking to other developers.
 Maybe because since it's in CSS it shouldn't end up in the accessibility tree?
 Well **it does**.

 I haven't made a test on all screen-readers myself, but [someone did](https://jhalabi.com/blog/before-after-accessibility) in 2017.
 I don't have more recent stats but since it's the behavior expected in [the W3C specification](https://www.w3.org/TR/css-content-3/#accessibility), I think it's safe to imagine it's gonna be more adopted through the years.

-## What screen-readers will probably read
+## What screen readers will probably end up reading

 “Publish!Toot!” (or “Toot!Publish!” if `:before` is used instead of `:after`).